tobias-stadler/llvm-project/llvm/docs/GlobalISel/GenericOpcode.rst

 G_STORE
 ^^^^^^^

 Generic store.
 Expects a MachineMemOperand in addition to explicit operands.
 If the stored value size is greater than the memory size, the high bits are implicitly truncated.

+If both the stored value type (<ValElems x ValElemTy>) and the memory type (<MemElems x MemElemTy>) are vectors:
-If this is a vector store, the high elements are discarded (i.e. this does not function as a per-lane vector, truncating store)
+* and MemElemTy is smaller than ValElemTy: the high bits of each vector element are truncated (i.e. this acts as a per-lane truncating store).
+* and MemElms is smaller than MemElems: the high elements are discarded.

+Note that if either the stored value type or memory type is scalar (e.g. storing <4 x s8> as s28), truncation applies to the high bits of the entire value instead of per-lane.

 G_INDEXED_STORE
 ^^^^^^^^^^^^^^^